avolkov/rpi-gardening/tlug_presentation.md

 print("Temp sensor: %d" % temp)
 ```
 See [adafruit-cosm-temp.py](https://gist.github.com/petervizi/4658805)

 See [Connecting the Cobbler to the MCP3008 and TMP36](https://learn.adafruit.com/send-raspberry-pi-data-to-cosm/connecting-the-cobbler-slash-mcp3008-slash-tmp36)

+Unlike software, hardware is really messy, so if you don't want to get interesting values such as -46.2C at room temperature, never, ever connect ADC chip and temperature sensor to the same 3.3V rail.

 # A better way of controlling MCP3008